 The main library is housed in a modern structure which contains three large reading rooms for college students, stacks for shelving 60,000 volumes, an Art and Listening Room, an Archives Room, a community reading room for citizens of Talladega, and a service room for the bookmobile collection, besides workrooms and offices.
-The present collection contains about 46,220 volumes, not including books in the community, county, and school libraries.
+The present collection contains about 55,000 volumes, not including books in the community, county, and school libraries.
 The books are well chosen to meet the reading needs of the students and the collection is constantly being improved by addition and elimination.
-Over 2,432 phonograph records are available for loaning purposes, as well as nearly 475 framed pictures for use during the year in the dormitories.
-About 162 periodicals are currently received by the main library.
-Three full-time librarians, two assistants, and many student workers are in charge of the work.
+Over 2,654 phonograph records are available for loaning purposes, as well as nearly 300 framed pictures for use during the year in the dormitories.
+About 227 periodicals are currently received by the main library.